 These granite islands are cloaked in pine forest and are home to thousands of gulls as well as petrels, pelicans and raptors.
 You may see dolphins and sometimes whales in the water during the 40-minute boat ride from the city.

 There’s plenty of natural beauty inland, too; Galicia is Spain’s greenest corner.
 You could join a kayak tour along the Minho River, which forms the border between Spain and Portugal.
-The paddle is suitable for all levels of skill and drifting past verdant hillsides is a wonderful experience.
+The paddle is suitable for all levels of skill, and drifting past verdant hillsides is a wonderful experience to delve into Spain’s nature.

 Tips for Visiting Vigo